Dog Pounded: Plot

 The final attempt nearly works: Painting a phony skunk stripe down his back to scare the dogs away.
-This plan proves to work too well: just as he grabs Tweety and makes his getaway, he is intercepted by Pepé Le Pew who mistakes Sylvester for a female skunk and tries to make love to him.
+This plan works too well: just as he grabs Tweety and makes his getaway, he is intercepted by Pepé Le Pew, who mistakes Sylvester for a female skunk and tries to make love to him.
 While Sylvester tries to break free from Pepé's grasp, Tweety looks on and comments, "That puddy tat has turned into an awful stinker!"
 Pepé's high-pitched kissing sounds are heard just before the "That's all, Folks!" title card appears.

 Reception

 Animation writer Earl Kress writes, "By 1954 Tweety cartoons had become, if not exactly predictable, then at least formulaic.
 However, Dog Pounded is a very clever twist on the Tweety-Sylvester-Granny-Hector quadrangle."